Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Is self-hosted AI cheaper than cloud AI?

-At high predictable volume, self-hosted AI can be cheaper than cloud AI.
+At high predictable volume, self-hosted AI is cheaper than cloud AI.
 The break-even point depends on the model, output ratio, cache rate, GPU utilization, and MLOps labor.
-Cloud usually wins below 5M monthly tokens because fixed infrastructure cost dominates.
-Self-hosted deserves serious modeling above 50M predictable monthly tokens, especially when the workload can use smaller open-weight models.
+Cloud usually wins below 5 million monthly tokens because fixed infrastructure cost dominates.
+Self-hosted deserves serious modeling above 50 million predictable monthly tokens, especially when the workload can use smaller open-weight models.
+To calculate your potential savings, use our AI Implementation Cost Calculator to model your year-one total cost of ownership.

 Can I use cloud AI and still be HIPAA compliant?

 Yes, cloud AI can support HIPAA workloads when the provider offers a Business Associate Agreement and the workload is configured correctly.
 The BAA is necessary but not sufficient.
 You still need region controls, encryption, access controls, audit logs, retention policy, and application-level safeguards.
 Without a BAA and compliant configuration, sending PHI through a cloud AI API creates avoidable compliance risk.
+If your compliance guidelines are highly restrictive, self-hosting is the safest, most bulletproof architecture.

 What is the biggest risk of self-hosting AI models?